emontzkajnl/plugins/add-to-any/README.txt

 Go to Settings > AddToAny > Floating > select "Attach to content" then input the CSS selector(s) that match the HTML element you want to attach to.

-= Why does the Facebook Like Button or Pinterest Pin It Button have so much whitespace to the right of it? =

-The minimum width for the Facebook Like Button is 90 pixels.
-This is required to display the total number of Likes to the right of the button.
-See Facebook's <a href="https://developers.facebook.com/docs/plugins/like-button">Like Button documentation</a> for details

-It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.a2a_button_facebook_like { width:50px !important; }`

-The Pinterest Pin It Button with 'show count' enabled is 76 pixels.
-You can change the width using CSS code, for instance: `.a2a_button_pinterest_pin { width:90px !important; }`

 = Is AddToAny GDPR compatible? =

 Yes, AddToAny is [GDPR compatible by default](https://www.addtoany.com/buttons/faq/#gdpr).

-= Does the plugin output W3C valid code? =

-Yes, this plugin outputs 100% W3C valid HTML5 and W3C valid CSS 3 by default.

 = How can I load the buttons after content insertion with Ajax and infinite scroll? =